zhutao100/qwen-code/docs/users/features/sub-agents.md

-# Sub Agents
+# Subagents

-Sub Agents are specialized AI assistants that handle specific types of tasks within Qwen Code.
+Subagents are specialized AI assistants that handle specific types of tasks within Qwen Code.
 They allow you to delegate focused work to AI agents that are configured with task-specific prompts, tools, and behaviors.

-## What are Sub Agents?
+## What are Subagents?

-Sub Agents are independent AI assistants that:
+Subagents are independent AI assistants that:

-- **Specialize in specific tasks** - Each Sub Agents is configured with a focused system prompt for particular types of work
+- **Specialize in specific tasks** - Each Subagent is configured with a focused system prompt for particular types of work
 - **Have separate context** - They maintain their own conversation history, separate from your main chat
-- **Use controlled tools** - You can configure which tools each Sub Agents has access to
+- **Use controlled tools** - You can configure which tools each Subagent has access to
 - **Work autonomously** - Once given a task, they work independently until completion or failure
 - **Provide detailed feedback** - You can see their progress, tool usage, and execution statistics in real-time